 Most of our clients have the same problem.
 While that yellow-y sheen may make you shudder now, once it is tempered a little bit, those warm tones really can shine.
 There are a few different ways to visually minimize all that oak so that you have an updated, welcoming space without breaking the bank.

 How to Update and Utilize Oak Doors, Oak Cabinets, Oak Window Casings, and Oak Floors in a Remodel

 One of the main complaints we get about oak is that there’s just so much of it.
 Too much of anything can make a space feel claustrophobic.

-The photo above is showcasing a kitchen remodel we performed in 2017.
+The photo above is showcasing a kitchen remodel we completed in 2017.

 So the decision was made to keep the window and door casings along with all the stair railings.
 Once the old, domineering cabinets were replaced with light cabinetry, the oak didn’t seem so oppressive anymore.
 Now, the space is warm, functional and fun to work in again.
 Those oak windows and doors really disappear in the new space and help their remodeled kitchen to blend with the rest of the home.